HafssaRaoui/k8s-monitoring-app/README.md

 Initially the application shows the CPU and memory utilization percentage used by the system. \
 Once containerized, it measures the resource usage inside the container, not the underlying system.
 ### 📢 A little heat up before we start
-In the following I will go through the different steps by I which I completed the project  \
+In the following I will go through the different steps by  which I completed the project  \
 Once read ...\
 Get yourself to work  !